CEE-6490-RiverBasinPlanning/Spring-2016/CombinedWEAPArea/ReadMe.md

 ###How to calculate performance metrics:
 1. The performance metrics calculation is in **WEAP_LoganCity**
 2. In **Results Tab** in WEAP model
-	i.
-Select the **Chart tab** in the top right. ii.
-Select the **Demand**, then **Unmet Demand** from drop down menu. iii.
-On the right most drop down select the scenario you want to calculate performance metrics Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir iv.
+a.
+Select the **Chart tab** in the top right.
+b.
+Select the **Demand**, then **Unmet Demand** from drop down menu.
+c.
+On the right most drop down select the scenario you want to calculate performance metrics Four scenarios included in the models are; Reference, reduced consumption, Above Cutler Reservoir, Combination of reduced consumption and Above Cutler reservoir
+	iv.
 Select **All Years** and demand site as **Logan**
 	v.
 Units are Acre-foot and All months (12) and No comparison selection and export result in excel

 3. Open the **Logan_City_Metric**s.xlsx file
-	i.
-Go to the WEAP Export sheet, select the grey shaded cells for scenarios data ii.
+a.
+Go to the WEAP Export sheet, select the grey shaded cells for scenarios data
+b.
 Paste all the data (Ctr+V).

-4. Result Sheet has the values of performance <etrics calculated for Logn City Use Result Sheet for your analysis of scenarios
+4. Result Sheet has the values of performance <etrics calculated for Logn City

+Use Result Sheet for your analysis of scenarios